107208579/tracking/switches/setup.md

 ## Connect the Zigbee Adapter
+→ Shutdown your Raspberry Pi<br />
+`sudo shutdown -h now`<br />

 → Connect the flashed Zigbee adapter to the Raspberry Pi USB port<br />
 → Ideally use an USB extension cable to physically distance the adapter from the Raspberry Pi<br />

+→ Boot up your Raspberry Pi
-→ Determine the device location<br />
+→ Check the device location of the Zigbee adapter<br />
 `ls -l /dev/serial/by-id`<br />
 *lrwxrwxrwx 1 root 13 Dec  4 20:34 usb-1a86_USB_Serial-if00-port0 -> ../../ttyUSB0*<br />